rectangletangle/nlplib/README.md

 nlplib
 ======

-The Natural language Processing Library (nlplib) is a library of tools for processing natural language using Python 3.
+The Natural language Processing Library is a collection of tools for processing natural language using Python 3.
 It features tools for manipulating and extracting information from raw English language text, and then persisting that information within a database.

 ## Status :
 Currently it's under active development, not feature complete, and not anywhere